avinassh/blag/content/posts/hekaton-paper-typo.md

 ## Fix

-The fix is simple:
+The fix is simple, the entire column should read:

 > V is visible only if TE is not T

+The usual rule about the time ranges still apply.
 By doing this:
 - Tx80 can now see row<sub>1</sub> (but not row<sub>2</sub>)
 - Tx75 can now see row<sub>2</sub> (but not row<sub>1</sub>)